-Bill O’Reilly’s report on the city of Amsterdam of December 2008 is rather well known online as the amalgamation of ideology-driven falsehoods which it was.
-The Fox News anchor happily portrayed the Dutch capital as a cesspool of corruption and crime, warning that the Obama Administration had a similar fate in store for all of America.
+Bill O’Reilly’s December 2008 report on the city of Amsterdam is well known online as an embarrassment of ideology-driven falsehoods.
+The Fox News anchor portrayed the Dutch capital as a cesspool of corruption and crime, and warned that the Obama Administration had a similar fate in store for the United States.

-Children, of course, aren’t taught how to use drugs in school nor is Amsterdam “full of undesirables,” as O’Reilly put it.
-Unless that refers to liberals in general.
+Dutch children aren’t taught how to smoke weed, nor is Amsterdam “full of undesirables,” as O’Reilly put it.
+Unless he means liberals?

-Monica Crowley, a Fox News contributor, described the city as a “cesspool of corruption,” though the 2010 Index of Economic Freedom, published by the Heritage Foundation and The Wall Street Journal notes that corruption in the Netherlands is among the lowest in the world.
-According to Crowley, “everything is out of control” in the country yet violent crime is minimal and outside of the major cities, virtually non-existent.
+Monica Crowley, a Fox News contributor, described the city as a “cesspool of corruption,” but the Index of Economic Freedom, published by the conservative Heritage Foundation and The Wall Street Journal, reports that corruption in the Netherlands is among the lowest in the world.

-In spite of what O’Reilly may suggest, drug use in the Netherlands is fairly low.
-A 1999 study by the University of Amsterdam found that about 15 percent of Dutchmen had ever used marijuana while the numbers for illegal drugs hovered near 2 percent.
+Overall Dutch drug use is low.
+A 1999 study by the University of Amsterdam found that about 15 percent smoked weed at some point.
+The number for hard drugs was 2 percent.